Travelling With Kids - What Food To Bring

 Travelling Food for a Baby’s that can chew – 1-2 year olds

-I highly recommend having the food all in one place and an insulted storage bag is perfect.
+I highly recommend having the food all in one place and an insulated storage bag is perfect.

-1. An insulted food storage bag I use project ten bags as the quality is fantastic and I love their fun designs
+1. An insulated food storage bag I use project ten bags as the quality is fantastic and I love their fun designs

 2. Bring your own bowl and spoon that baby is uses at home